nikxo/NXsend/README.md

 1. **Configure the Server**: Make sure to set up the server first, including entering the IP address and port.
 2. **Add a Contact**: Once the server configuration is complete, you can add contacts in the client GUI.

 Skipping the server configuration or adding contacts out of sequence can lead to errors and disrupt functionality.
-In the case of a bad configuration order, restart the server as well as the client
+In the case of a bad configuration order, restart the server as well as the client.